 There are several types of negative interactions that affect oneself and the community.
 Generally teachers will offer a reminder or a change in environment in order to have the inappropriate behavior stop.
-If the behavior continues to persist during a specific time period or over time, the Vice-Principal will contact parents, communicating the difficulty the student is having.
+If the behavior continues to persist during a specific time period or over time, a referral occurs, in which a written notice of behavior is sent to the Vice-Principal.
+At that point, parents will be contacted, communicating the difficulty the student is having, with an attempt to brainstorm solutions together.
 After two phone calls/emails, a family conference will be held to establish a plan to support the student in altering his/her behavior.